kevin-m-knight-gs/legend-engine/docs/emit/emit-coverage-plan.md

 > query functions), distinct from the persistence temporal capabilities in §2.7
 > which are fully covered.
 >
-> **This domain is the sharpest example of the §2.10 metadata problem.** Both
+> **This domain was the sharpest example of the §2.10 metadata problem.** Both
-> models declare `grammar:milestoning` — a value that is not in the taxonomy at
+> models declared `grammar:milestoning` — a value not in the taxonomy at all — so
-> all — so five genuinely-covered capabilities were invisible to this matrix and
+> five genuinely-covered capabilities were invisible to this matrix and the domain
-> the domain still read "0 / 7, entire domain uncovered".
-The coverage above is
+> read "0 / 7, entire domain uncovered". §3.0 split that tag into the specific
-> asserted from the `.pure` sources, and becomes machine-checkable once the tags
-> are normalized (§3.0).
+> `milestoning:*` values each source actually exercises (confirmed against the
+> `.pure`: `relation-milestoning` queries both processing- **and** business-temporal
+> classes plus `allVersions()`/`all(%date)`, so it alone earns all five), so the
+> coverage above is now machine-checkable.
 Phase C shrinks accordingly — see §3.3.

 ### 2.6 Execution — 5 / 17 covered